jtmass98/Active-Learning/README.md

 ![Alt Text](True_heatmap.png)

-and this is the process of active learning to learn the heatmap and find the maximum:
+The temperature is multi-modal and has stationary smoothness.
+The animation below shows the process of active learning to learn the temperature distribution and find the maximum:

 ![Alt Text](heatmap_animation.gif)